HAMMER411/TaskSniper/README.md

 ## Contact

-If you have any questions, feedback, or inquiries, please contact the development team at [email@example.com](mailto:email@example.com).
+If you have any questions, feedback, or inquiries, please contact the development team at wave.studiodevs@gmail.com or our discord sevrer.